I just got a note about something I did not know about.

 I'm 23 years old.

-And my question to you is why can't we buy Mexico?
+And my question to you is, why can't we buy Mexico?

-I'm sure there's some sort of reason, maybe financial or something, but it would be easier to patrol the Panama canal than the entire Mexican border.
+I'm sure there's some sort of reason, maybe financial or something, but it would be easier to patrol the Panama Canal than the entire Mexican border.

-Uh well I'm half joking, of course.
+I'm half joking, of course.

 Of course.

-Of course I know that.
+Of course not.

-And we're gonna pay them.
+And we're going to pay them.

-Uh and in Arizona.
+And in Arizona.

-Uh we used to do this.
+We used to do this.

-Uh we used we used we bought parts of Mexico once.
+We bought parts of Mexico once.

-Uh well, well, we bought yeah, we bought California from everybody thinks we invaded Mexico and took and conquered.
+Everybody thinks we invaded Mexico and took and conquered.

 We actually bought some things.